 Drunk History – I finally got around to binge-watching the majority of this through Hulu, and while the series is more or less the same joke – drunk comedians fuck up stories about history – over and over again it’s still a pretty good joke.
 Plus, you usually learn some fun history trivia.

 Gilmore Girls – I can only take Amy Sherman-Palladino’s signature screwball dialogue and extreme white privilege in small doses.
-So, I binged the original Gilmore Girls in chunk, and came away seeing exactly why so many people adore this show.
+So, I binged the original Gilmore Girls in chunks and came away seeing exactly why so many people adore this show.

 G.L.O.W. – Orange is the New Black meets A League of Their Own with a standout performance from Alison Brie.